 No doubt you’re aware of the buzz around blockchain these days.
 Maybe you’re just getting started and need to get the basics on distributed ledger technology.
 Or maybe you’re further along in your journey and need to build on what you already know.
 Either way, you’re sure to find something useful in the modules below, which start with the fundamentals and then show you how to build apps of increasing complexity.
 You can then explore various use cases to get an expanded view of all that blockchain has to offer.

-Upon completion of this learning path, you will be able to:
+Upon completion of this series, you will be able to:

 - Understand the fundamental concepts behind digitial ledgers and, more specifically, blockchain technology, as well as the open source Hyperledger projects.